Viktor I, Duke of Ratibor: Early life

 After initial private lessons, he attended the Royal Grammar School in Erfurt.
 He then studied law and modern languages in Göttingen, Bonn, Heidelberg and Lausanne.
 He also traveled to Switzerland, Italy, France and England.

+Career

 He subsequently managed the property of his uncle, the Landgrave of Hesse-Rotenburg, Victor Amadeus.
 These included the former monastery of Corvey in Westphalia, Ratibor in Upper Silesia.
 This area was 34,000 hectares in size and consisted mainly of forest areas.

 Victor was created Duke of Ratibor and Prince of Corvey on 15 October 1840 by King Frederick William IV of Prussia.

-His younger brother Chlodwig was Chancellor of Germany and Minister President of Prussia from 1894 to 1900.

 Military career

 During his military service, made at an early age in the cavalry.
 In the 1850s he commanded in repeated exercises the 2nd -Landwehr Regiment.
 During the Austro-Prussian War and the Franco-Prussian War, he organized as Chairman of the Silesian Association Knights Voluntary Health Care.
 Since 1872, he led the honorary title of General of Cavalry à la suite.

 In 1893, he was elected as the first president of the German Experimental Institute for Small Arms.